Select state for result

 Law is regarded as one of the most prestigious courses after 12th.
 In India, students can take up the legal degree once they’ve completed a graduation degree in any discipline.
 These are the law courses after 12th available in India.

 Students, who want to get admission in law, have to give the CLAT 2019 (Common Law Admission Test).
 CLAT gets organized for giving admission to the National Law Universities (NLUs) and a variety of other institutions.
 Through this test, students are admitted in Integrated L.L.B and L.L.M courses.
-Students can opt for law courses with any stream (Science stream/ Commerce stream / Arts stream) in 12th.
+Students can opt for law courses with any stream (Science stream/ Commerce stream / Arts stream) in the 12th.

-BCI offers “Certificate of Practice” to candidates once they complete LL.B.
+BCI offers a “Certificate of Practice” to candidates once they complete LL.B.
 For practicing in the profession of law and get a certificate, it is compulsory for applicants to qualify the All India Bar Examination (AIBE 2019).
 Students who want to take up law courses from foreign Universities/institutions can apply for LSAT 2019.
 The admission in the Jindal Law Global School is done through the LSAT (Law School Admission Test) that is conducted by the Law School Admission Council, USA.
-There are many private and autonomous universities that conduct their own admission test.
+There are many private and autonomous universities that conduct their own admission tests.
 Here are some popular law entrance exams to take up law courses after 12th and higher studies:

 As we know, the law is quite respected as a career option.
 It is a reliable and sincere field.
 Freshers would have to initially work under a reputed legal firm or lawyer during the start of their career.
 India has an enormous demand for expert lawyers as per a recent survey was done by the Bar Council of India.
 Only 20% of the Indian law students are eligible to work in court.
 If you are a law student, then you can be a public prosecutor, solicitor general or a part of private legal firms after getting some experience.
 You can also give the exam conducted by the Public Service Commissions and become a Judge.
 Today, lawyers also work in ministry, government departments and various legal advice organizations.
 Even if you decide to work abroad, there are good prospects in the UK and the US as the law of India is quite similar to the law of the UK.